costerton-biofilm-center/WoundClassification2021/README.md

-# Novel Classification of Human Ulcers with Host Gene Expression
+# Transcriptomic-Based Alternative to Clinical Classification of Human Ulcers
 ---------------------------

-This markdown will describe the data, scripts, programs, etc. required for reproducing the analysis and figures or the article: *Novel Classification of Human Ulcers with Host Gene Expression*.
+This markdown will describe the data, scripts, programs, etc. required for reproducing the analysis and figures or the article: *Transcriptomic-Based Alternative to Clinical Classification of Human Ulcers*.

 # Scripts